How to Sell Online: Your All-In-One Guide to Selling Products Online

 Your brand can sell a combination of the two if you plan for it and market correctly.
-If you’re only selling commodities like those you can find on major marketplaces, you’ll have a hard time gaining traction.
-You won’t be able to compete on price since giants can buy items in large quantity.
+If you’re only selling commodities that you can find on major marketplaces, you’ll have a hard time gaining traction.
+You won’t be able to compete on price, since the eCommerce giants can buy items in large quantities.

 Coming up with unique products of your own can be difficult.
 That doesn’t mean you can’t find other people’s products to sell, though.

-- Look for or create products that solve problems.
-It doesn’t have to be a brand new product, but it could be an improvement on another feature.
-On the flip side, launch products that allow people to indulge in guilty pleasures.
+- Look for products (or create products) that solve problems.
+It doesn’t have to be a brand new product; it could be a feature improvement on an existing product.
+On the flip side, launch products online only if you are sure they will allow people to indulge in guilty pleasures.

 - Look for products with branding potential.
-This means you’ll focus on crafting a brand people remember and fall in love with.
-That means taking time to really get to know your target audience.
+This means you’ll focus on crafting a brand that people remember and fall in love with.
+Branding takes time to really get to know your target audience.
 Buyer personas allow you to create a picture of who your ideal buyer is, so you know how to structure everything for them.

-- Get on trends early and launch before the craze.
-There’s risk involved here, but it can pay off.
+- Get on trends early and launch your store before the craze.
+This might be the most effective online selling strategy.
+There’s a risk involved here, but it can pay off.
 Timing matters.
 If you’re early, it may not take off right away.
-But, if you’re already visible when something becomes a trend, you’re way ahead of people who wait to come into the game once something is already trending.
+But, if you’re already visible and selling products online when something becomes a trend, you’re way ahead of people who wait to come into the game once something is already trending.

-You can sell your products online through your own branded store, Amazon, eBay, social media channels, email, Google shopping, Craigslist, affiliate websites, and more.
+You can sell your physical or digital products online through your own branded store, or on Amazon, eBay, social media channels, email, Google shopping, Craigslist, affiliate websites, and more.
 Starting an online branded store is easier than ever now that there are hosted services to handle things like your SSL certificate, credit card processing, PCI compliance, and shopping cart.

 Each hosted service also offers an eCommerce blog with information to help business owners sell online successfully.
 You’ll find success stories, and other resources to help grow your business.